gowrigg/Report-and-Dashboard-creation/README.md

 # Report-and-Dashboard-creation
-Planed this repository for dedicatively to create dashboards with visualizing tools
+Planned this repository for dedicatively to create dashboards with visualizing tools